Sonoma County Summer 2021: Top 10 Things to Do

-Sonoma summers are made for one thing: getting outside.
-From attending a concert or a picnic at a local winery and dining al fresco among the vines to camping beneath the redwoods and floating down the refreshing Russian River, here are the top 10 things to do in Sonoma each summer.
+Wine Country summers are made for one thing: getting outside.
+As Sonoma County emerges from 16 months of COVID-19 restrictions, local wineries, restaurants and outfitters are embracing the outdoors like never before.
+From attending a concert or a picnic at a local winery and dining alfresco among the vines to camping beneath the redwoods and floating down the refreshing Russian River, here are the top 10 things to do in Sonoma County this summer.

-10 Things to Do in Sonoma During the Summer
+10 Things to Do in Sonoma County During the Summer

 Attend a Wine-Fueled Concert

 Every summer, many Sonoma wineries take advantage of warm weather and long days to host fabulous outdoor dinner parties.
-On August 17, for instance, Jordan Vineyard & Winery will set gorgeous farm tables out on their chateau lawn for their annual Bounty of Sonoma County Wine Dinner.
-The evening will feature multiple seasonal courses from winery chef Todd Knoll—who sources ingredients right from Jordan’s own gardens—and each will be paired with a different vintage of Jordan Chardonnay or Cabernet.
-If you can’t make it on that date, there are plenty of other soirees to consider, like Kendall Jackson’s Farm-to-Table Dinner Series, Patz & Hall’s Dinner in the Vineyard in Sonoma on August 10 or Seghesio Family Vineyard’s annual Chef’s Dinner in Healdsburg on August 30.
+On August 14, for instance, Jordan Vineyard & Winery will set gorgeous farm tables out on their chateau lawn for the Thrill of the Grill winery dinner.
+The evening will feature multiple courses of vegetables, meat, and seafood cooked over an open flame.
+Executive Chef Todd Knoll sources ingredients right from Jordan’s own garden and pairs each course with a different vintage of Jordan Chardonnay or Cabernet.
+If you can’t make it on that date, there are plenty of other soirees to consider, like Kendall Jackson’s Farm-to-Table Dinner Series, and the wine dinner series at Bricoleur Vineyards in Windsor, held every two weeks starting July 31.

 Relax Poolside During a Summer Staycation

 Summer temperatures in Sonoma can get up and above the 90s, in which case a pool day is in order.
 If you don’t have one at home, treat yourself to a relaxing staycation at a local hotel.
 We love catching rays in downtown Healdsburg at Hotel Healdsburg’s secluded oasis, but there are plenty of others to choose from throughout Sonoma County.
-The Olea Hotel in Glen Ellen narrowly survived the 2017 fires and recently reopened after completing major renovations, which include the addition of a brand new pool.
-Santa Rosa’s Vintners Inn put in two pools and a gorgeous new spa back in 2018 and The MacArthur Place, just off the Sonoma Plaza, is also a must-visit as well after a $30 million dollar renovation.
-Make sure you grab cocktails at their new bar and dinner at the Meditteranean-inspired Layla restaurant after sunning on the pool deck, followed by a rinse in your room’s private outdoor shower.
+The Olea Hotel in Glen Ellen narrowly survived the 2017 fires and reopened last summer after completing major renovations, which includes the addition of a brand new pool.
+Santa Rosa’s Vintners Inn put in two pools and a gorgeous new spa back in 2018 and The MacArthur Place, just off the Sonoma Plaza, is also a must-visit as well after a $30 million dollar renovation just before the pandemic started.
+Make sure you grab cocktails at their new bar and dinner at the Mediterranean-inspired Layla restaurant after sunning on the pool deck, followed by a rinse in your room’s private outdoor shower.

 Cruise Down the Russian River

 If you’re looking for a different and more affordable way to cool off in the summer, head to the Russian River.
 One popular option is to BYOF (Bring Your Own Float) and pick up the current out of Steelhead Beach, located in Forestville, just north of the Forestville Inn.
 Then let the river carry you down to Mother’s Beach or if you want to go a little further, Sunset Beach.
 Keep in mind you’ll need to park one car at each to get back.
 You can also rent kayaks, canoes or standup paddleboards from companies like River’s Edge and Burke’s.
-For nearly 100 years, the iconic Johnson’s Beach in Guerneville has been a Russian River hot spot for sunbathing, swimming, floating, or canoeing, and it even has a kiddie pond for little ones.
+River’s Edge now also has private beach rentals just north of Memorial Bridge in Healdsburg; $50 a day gets visitors four chairs, a blanket and a designated space on the beach.
+At least one summer visit to the river is always on the list of things to do in Sonoma County for locals.

 Broadway Under the Stars